Massaging Dogs on The Floor

 Our breathing patterns keep us strong, vital, and present.
 Full breathing signals that we are well, safe, confident, secure, and on purpose doing what we’re doing.
 Good breath signals that all is good.

-If your dog is laying on the floor, he can at best, experience a partial massage.
+If your dog is lying on the floor, he can at best, experience a partial massage.
 From your position next to him, you’ll only be able to access the parts that are on top and closest to you.
 If the dog is standing up, then it’s an exercise in reaching, scrambling, and crawling around the dog to access wherever the dog allows you to touch.

 I recall one time, before I knew better, a giant mastiff sat down on my hand, pinning it under his SIT bone against a concrete floor.
 When I attempted to push him, he turned (I swear he grinned), and licked my exposed and captive face.

 Massaging dogs on the floor is neither professional nor efficient.
-Unless you live in Japan where it is culturally imperatrive to work on the floor or a low bench, or you are practicing shiatsu, applying pressure with your feet, work the dogs on a table.
+Unless you live in Japan where it is culturally imperative to work on the floor or a low bench, or you are practicing shiatsu, applying pressure with your feet, work the dogs on a table.
 And, yes, I acknowledge that there is a trend to get down on the floor to dog level.
 The thinking is it will make the dog more comfortable, like speaking to them in a high falsetto voice.
 I do not agree with either practice.
 We cannot fool dogs.
 They know who and what they are.
 They are dogs.
 They’ve earned that distinction by enduring tens of thousands karmic incarnations.
 And, they know who and what we are, and, they can smell what our intentions are.

 I often see photographs online and in trade magazines of dogs being massaged on the floor.
 I am sad for the dogs.
 Their massages may start okay; but I assure you, within a breath or two, they start diminishing in effectiveness.